DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

 2. The two new segments replacing the old one is created
 3. The old segment is removed

-The order and the property: "ReplacedBySegments" is important, because it allows a consumer the has relation to segment S1 to "clean up".
+The order and the property: "ReplacedBySegments" is important, because it allows a consumer the might have relations to segment S1 to "clean up".

-As an example, there could be conduits related to segment S1 - i.e. running in a underground route from N1 to N3 - maintained in a seperate graph.
+As an example, there could be conduits related to route segment S1 - i.e. running in a underground route from N1 to N2 - maintained in a seperate graph.
 A consumer dealing with such a conduit graph can then swap relations to S1 with relations to S3 and S4 pretty easily, when it recieves a RouteSegmentRemoved.